-Section 175 of the Education Act 2002 in the case of maintained schools and pupil referral units2, Section 157 of the Education Act and the Education (Independent s) Regulations 2014 for independent (including academies and free schools) place a statutory duty on governing bodies and Colleges to have policies and procedures in place that safeguard and promote the welfare of children and young people who are pupils of the College which must have regard to any guidance given by the Secretary of State.
+Section 175 of the Education Act 2002 in the case of maintained schools and pupil referral units2, Section 157 of the Education Act and the Education (Independent Schools) Regulations 2014 for independent schools (including academies and free schools), and the Education and Training (Welfare of Children) Act 2021 for post 16 education providers, place a statutory duty on governing bodies to have policies and procedures in place that safeguard and promote the welfare of children and young people who are students of the college which must have regard to any guidance given by the Secretary of State.

 In accordance with statutory guidance, Working Together to Safeguard Children 2018, local safeguarding arrangements must be established for every local authority area by the three safeguarding partners (Local Authority, Police and Clinical Commissioning Groups).
 All three partners have equal and joint responsibility for a range of roles and statutory functions including developing local safeguarding policy and procedures and scrutinising local arrangements.
-In Suffolk, all professionals including staff in College should work in accordance with the multi-agency procedures developed by the Suffolk Safeguarding Partnership (SSP) which can be found on their website at: https://suffolksp.org.uk/.
+In Suffolk, all colleges have been named by the Suffolk Safeguarding Partnership (SSP) as relevant agencies, this means staff in colleges must work in accordance with the multi-agency procedures developed by the Suffolk Safeguarding Partnership (SSP) which can be found on their website at: https://suffolksp.org.uk/.